Skip to Content

 A glass of beer or wine may feel nice for some — especially after a long day.
 Consuming too much alcohol, however, can negatively affect for your heart.
 But how much is too much?

-If you recognize that it may be time to cut down on your alcohol consumption, set a goal of drinking less frequently.
+If you recognize the need to cut down on your alcohol consumption, set a goal of drinking less frequently.
 Reducing the amount you drink can yield big health gains.
 Talk to your primary care provider if you’re concerned about your reliance on alcohol.

 Poor Dental Hygiene

-You probably knew that poor dental hygiene is bad for your teeth, but it could also harm your heart.
+You probably know that poor dental hygiene is bad for your teeth, but it could also harm your heart.

 To take care of your teeth, brush at least twice a day and floss once a day.
 It’s also important to see your dentist twice a year.